Rajarshi1001/RandomStuff/flaskapp/README.md

+### Flask App
+___

-#### This is a simple flask app which performs basic CRUD operations on a Relational Database -> MYSQL.The user can register using a username and password which starts a session for that user and add, edit and delete articles.
+This is a simple flask app which performs basic CRUD operations on a Relational Database -> MYSQL.The user can register using a username and password which starts a session for that user and add, edit and delete articles.
 <hr>

 The libraries that are to be installed via pip3-